wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.6.1 =
+* Fixed javascript for enabled widget buttons on index webpages.
+That section of code still contained a check for `is_singular()`.
+* Added "Enable Shortcode" option to enable/disable the `[ngfb /]` shortcode filter (default is checked).

 = Version 3.6 =
-* Added an `[ngfb]` shortcode that can be used to add one or more social buttons to content text.
-For example, `[ngfb buttons="facebook, gplus"]`.
+* Added an `[ngfb /]` shortcode that can be used to add one or more social buttons to content text.
+For example, `[ngfb buttons="facebook, gplus" /]`.
 * Added missing Open Graph og:image tags for attachment template webpages.
-* Added the first attached image to the Pinterest and Tumblr buttons (if no featured image is present).
+* Added the first *attached* image to the Pinterest and Tumblr buttons (if no featured image is present).
-* Added the list of attached images to the Open Graph og:image tags.
+* Added the list of *attached* images to the Open Graph og:image tags.
 * Added support for index webpages for the NGFB social sharing widget.
 * Added support for YouTube videos from the youtube-nocookie.com domain as well.